Ildaron/2.Machine_learning_python/README.md

 4. Random Forest Classifier with iris dataset by python, Scikit Learn
 5. Decision Tree Classifier with iris dataset by python, Scikit Learn
 6. Support Vector Machines with iris dataset by python, Scikit Learn
+7. GridSearchCV for finding the best hyperparameters for a specific dataset and model